 But what is financial freedom?
 And, more importantly, how do you achieve it?

 To have financial freedom means that you have enough money saved up, good credit ratings, valuable assets, smart investments for the future, and a plan with clear objectives.
 Being strictly disciplined about your finances today will allow you to enjoy a high standard of living and genuine freedom.

 There is a third choice, financial freedom.
-This article will explain what financial freedom is and the best strategies to put in place to achieve it.
+This article will explain financial freedom and the best strategies to implement to achieve it.

-Before you get started on your journey to financial freedom, you need to define what this concept is to have a clear idea of what you want.
+Before you start your journey to financial freedom, you need to define this concept to have a clear idea of what you want.

 That’s not to say that financial freedom isn’t a long-term goal that will take a long time and a lot of commitment to achieve or that you won’t reap most of the benefits of it until you’re much older.